Does the college provide psychoeducational testing for students?

 Not automatically.
+It is your responsibility to notify the disability services counselor that you are requesting accommodations, and then to provide the supporting documentation that is needed.
 Information about your disability or the services and accommodations you received in high school are not sent to Suffolk without your written authorization.
-Therefore, it is your responsibility to notify the disability services counselor that you are requesting accommodations, and then to provide the supporting documentation that is needed.
 After your documentation is reviewed, you will meet with the counselor to review the approved, reasonable and appropriate accommodations and services.
-You will be given a laminated letter to confirm your accommodations which must be shown to your professors in order to utilize the accommodations.
+You will be given an Accommodation Letter to confirm your accommodations which must be shown or emailed to your professors in order to utilize the accommodations.

 Does Suffolk provide special classes for individuals with disabilities?